9. Textile Scaffold¶

 BIOMATERIAL RECIPE.pdf by Fabricademy Iceland students

-I took refrence from this youtube tutorial making random waves for my mold in the CNC machine.
+I took refrence from this youtube tutorial making random waves in Grasshoper for my mold1 in the CNC machine 2.
 I wanted to make a mold with soft curves and it was mostly just to learn how to use the CNC machine more then making a final molded peace.

 We traveled to Sauðárkrókur to the FabLab there and met Karítas the Lab manager.
 The machine they have there is SHOPBOT PRS ALPHA and for making the CAD file we used the Vectric software.
 It is a licenced software so we could had to prepare the files we had made in Rhino and Grasshopper on theyre computers.